SamLee-dedeboy/OS251/cartridge_empty/readme.md

 Sample usage of our API is demonstrated inside `main.c`
 ## Graphics APIs
-Graphics utility functions are listed in `graphic.h` 🔥Note: some functions requires the arguments to be merged by `ab = merge_arg(a, b)` before assigning to the funtion in order to reduce the number of parameters.
+Graphics utility functions are listed in `graphic.h` 🔥Note: some functions requires the arguments to be merged by `ab = merge_arg(a, b)` before assigning to the function in order to reduce the number of parameters.

 ### Video controls
  - `int setVideoMode(int mode)`